Released in 1994, Centuries of Sorrow is the debut full-length

 make better use of his talents.
 The songwriting, overall, is very inconsistent and mediocre.

-with a lot that are not-so-good.
-By this point, many bands were forgetting (or simply never knew) that Black Metal was supposed
+in with a lot that are not-so-good.
+By this point, many bands were forgetting (or simply never knew) that black metal was

-to be dark.
-Here, Obtained Enslavement utilizes way too many uplifting melodies that would have been better suited for some
+supposed to be dark.
+Here, Obtained Enslavement utilizes way too many uplifting melodies that would have been better suited

-old NWOBHM.
-The mere presence of harsh vocals and tremolo picking does not make something Black Metal, regardless of what
+for some old NWOBHM.
+The mere presence of harsh vocals and tremolo picking does not make something black metal, regardless

-anyone thinks.
-If the riffs are completely bereft of any hint of darkness, then harsh vocals or a certain picking style are
+of what anyone thinks.
+If the riffs are completely bereft of any hint of darkness, then harsh vocals or a certain picking

-not enough to make it something that it isn't.
-Some songs have very happy-sounding melodies that owe more to Iron Maiden than
+style are not enough to make it something that it isn't.
+Some songs have very happy-sounding melodies that owe more to Iron

-to Bathory.
+Maiden than to Bathory.
 "Unblessed" and "Centuries of Sorrow" are good examples of this.
-Ignore the synth in the latter, which is bad
+Ignore the synth in the latter, which

-enough, and focus on the melodies themselves.
-Then, songs like "Symbolic" and "Haze of Knowledge" feature Death Metal riffs,
+is bad enough, and focus on the melodies themselves.
+Then, songs like "Symbolic" and "Haze of Knowledge" feature death metal

 The production is kind of fuzzy, but not raw in any way.
 The guitars